pyamsoft/pydroid/theme/README.md

 ## How to Use

 See `MaterialTheme.keylines` and `LocalKeylines` for theme based spacing.
-See `SpacingDefaults` for default values.
+See `KeylineDefaults` for default values.